 Brooklyn Bedding Spartan Awards

-Based on positive ratings from our testing teams and mattress owners, the Spartan has earned the following awards in Tuck Mattress Guides.
+Based on positive ratings from our testing teams and mattress owners, the Spartan has earned the following awards in our Mattress Guides.

 Best Soft Mattresses